 A human neurotransmitter, anandamide, was the first cannabinoid found in the body.
 It is known as the “blissful compound” due to it causing increased joy and happiness.
 This is not identical to THC but it does bind to the CB-1 receptors in our bodies (at much smaller doses).

 A 2nd receptor (CB-2) was found in the body as well.
 It is found in peripheral parts of the body, particularly the immune system.
 It is found in immune cells and tissues (including tonsils, thymus gland, spleen and bone marrow).

 THC and other cannabinoids act on these natural receptors in the body.
 There are over 100 phytocannabinoids found in the plant.
 Unknown numbers of receptors yet to be found in the human body.

 Cannabis acts like an adaptogen because it supports homeostasis in the body.
 Just like our thyroid has adaptogens and like our adrenals have adaptogens.
 Think of this as a specific ‘lock’ that natural plant compounds have the key to fit inside.

-The plant produces bioidentical compounds mimicking ones that are found in our bodies.
-Unlike synthetic or chemically derived narcotics (hydrocodone, oxycontin, morphine, tramadol, and more) these synthetic drugs often have a lot of life-long debilitating effects and cause major opioid withdrawal, dependence and are the cause of the opioid crisis seen in America today.
+The plant produces bioidentical compounds mimicking ones that are found naturally in our bodies.
+Unlike synthetic or chemically derived narcotics (hydrocodone, oxycontin, morphine, tramadol, and more), which often have a lot of life-long debilitating effects and cause major opioid withdrawal, dependence and are the cause of the opioid crisis seen in America today.

-CBD is NOT psychoactive but is a potent antioxidant and decrease anxiety and panic attacks.
-It also has Anti-cancer benefits.
+CBD is NOT psychoactive but is a potent antioxidant and decreases anxiety and panic attacks.
+It also has many anti-cancer benefits.